minio/docs/source/minio-cli/minio-mc/mc-tag.rst

       **Required** The full path to the bucket or object to which to set the :mc-cmd-option:`~mc tag set TAGS`.
-Specify the :mc-cmd:`alias <mc alias>` of a configured S3-compatible service as the prefix to the :mc-cmd:`~mc tag TARGET` path.
+Specify the :mc-cmd:`alias <mc alias>` of a configured S3-compatible service as the prefix to the :mc-cmd:`~mc tag set TARGET` path.
 For example:

       .. code-block:: shell